urbit/examples/gall/ping/readme.md

 `/ping`

-This application demonstrates how to send typed information to an app by poking it with a 'mark.'
+This application demonstrates how to send typed information to an app on another ship by poking it with a 'mark.'

-## Overview

-Follow the instructions in the root `readme.md` to get the app up and running on two fake piers, for example `~zod` and `~rex`.

-From `~zod`:
+From `~zod`'s dojo:

 `:ping &examples-ping-message [~lec 'message-here']`